allenai/Break/README.md

 ## HuggingFace nlp library

-You can also access Break as part of the  [HuggingFace `nlp` library](https://github.com/huggingface/nlp) library as follow:
+You can also access Break as part of the  [HuggingFace `nlp` library](https://github.com/huggingface/nlp):

 ```python
 !pip install nlp